mizrael/davidguida.net/src/_posts/2018-02-26-feature-gating-part-1-what-is-it.md

   * how Feature Gating can help us and why should we be using it
   * how to fight the infamous tech debt

-So let&#8217;s start!
+So let's start!

 As I wrote already in <a href="https://www.davidguida.net/devday-salerno-lets-talk-about-feature-gating/" target="_blank" rel="noopener">my last post</a>,&nbsp;Feature Gating is an interesting and easy tool to leverage when you want more flexibility during production deployment.
 It helps&nbsp;controlling and shipping new features faster allowing practices like&nbsp;<a href="https://martinfowler.com/bliki/CanaryRelease.html" target="_blank" rel="noopener">canary releases</a> and&nbsp;<a href="https://en.wikipedia.org/wiki/A/B_testing" target="_blank" rel="noopener">A/B testing</a>.

-But what&#8217;s the heart of it?
+But what's the heart of it?
 An **IF block**.
 Nothing else.&nbsp;

-Suppose you&#8217;re asked to rewrite a functionality, the first thing you would probably do is commenting the old code and replace it with a new function.
+Suppose you're asked to rewrite a functionality, the first thing you would probably do is commenting the old code and replace it with a new function.
 Something like this:

 <div style="tab-size: 8" id="gist87451611" class="gist">
   <div class="gist-file">